Bute House: Bute family: 1922–66

-The 4th Marquess of Bute had a particular enthusiasm for the amenity value of the Scottish townscape, and from the early 1900s onwards he began to buy up the central houses on the north side of Charlotte Square, with the intention of restoring Adam's original design, which had been compromised by 19th-century intrusions, including dormer windows and alterations to the proportions of the first-floor windows.
-Lord Bute acquired the house at No. 5 first, in 1903, and thoroughly restored its interior in an Adam Revival style, furnishing the principal rooms with antique furniture so that it could function as the Butes' town house in Edinburgh.
+The 4th Marquess of Bute had a particular enthusiasm for the amenity value of the Scottish townscape.
+From the early 1900s onwards, he began to buy up the central houses on the north side of Charlotte Square to restore Adam's original design, which 19th-century intrusions had compromised, including dormer windows and alterations to the proportions of the first-floor windows.
+Lord Bute acquired the house at No. 5 first, in 1903, and thoroughly restored its interior in an Adam Revival style, furnishing the principal rooms with antique furniture so that it could function as the Butes' townhouse in Edinburgh.
 He subsequently acquired No. 6 in 1922 and No. 7 in 1927.
 Lord Bute's enthusiasm for Charlotte Square was given permanent expression when the City of Edinburgh invoked the Town Planning (Scotland) Act 1925 to effect the Edinburgh Town Planning (Charlotte Square) Scheme Order, 1930.
 The Bute family thereafter moved from the house at No. 5 to the neighbouring property at No. 6, taking many of the contents of No. 5 with them.

+Lord Bute's most notable tenant at Bute House was Arthur Sinclair, a distinguished ophthalmic surgeon.
+Sinclair practised ophthalmic surgery at Bute House for roughly twenty years, and, during his time at Bute House, the iron railings were removed to assist the war effort.
+Following the death of The 4th Marquess of Bute in 1947, his son, John Crichton-Stuart, 5th Marquess of Bute, inherited the Charlotte Square houses previously owned by his father.
+The 5th Marquess of Bute moved his family into Bute House in 1949.
+On his father's death in 1956, the 5th Marquess of Bute's son, John Crichton-Stuart, 6th Marquess of Bute set about negotiations with Inland Revenue, with the final decision being that No.5 Charlotte Square, Bute House and No.7 Charlotte Square were subsequently to be conveyed to the National Trust for Scotland in part payment of taxes.